Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Fresno State has combined with its opponents to score more than 51.5 points in six of 12 games this season.
+- Fresno State's games this season have gone over 51.5 points six of 12 times.

-- UTEP and its opponents have combined to score more than 51.5 points in five of 11 games this season.
+- UTEP has combined with its opponents to score more than 51.5 points in five of 11 games this season.

-- Saturday's total is 7.3 points lower than the two team's combined 58.8 points per game average.
+- The combined points per game average of the two teams, 58.8, is 7.3 points greater than Saturday's over/under.

-- This contest's over/under is 6.4 points more than the 45.1 these two squads combine to allow per game this season.
+- These two squads combine to surrender 45.1 points per game, 6.4 fewer than this contest's over/under.

 - The Bulldogs and their opponents have scored an average of 58.2 points per game in 2021, 6.7 more than Saturday's total.